mgechev/blog.mgechev.com/content/post/2019-05-10-dynamic-imports-javascript.md

 url: /2019/05/10/dynamic-imports-javascript
 ---

+Since Angular version 8 we support dynamic imports in `loadChildren` in the route declaration.
+In this article I want to give more information about why dynamic imports could be tricky to handle from tooling perspective and why you should be careful with them.

 As engineers, we often have the perception that `dynamic == good`.
 With the statically typed languages, such as TypeScript, this has shifted over the years.
 Because to compile-time checking, more folks started appreciating what tooling can give us, if we provide more statically analyzable information at build time.

 In the past, I've heard a lot of complains around the static imports in JavaScript: